ibm-cloud-docs/event-notifications/en-push-firefox.md

 * Create a website with {{site.data.keyword.en_short}}.
 * Get Firefox web credentials.
 * Download the SDK and complete the notifications setup.
-* Configure and send Firefox web push Notifications to a browser.
+* Configure and send Firefox web Push Notifications to a browser.

 ## Create an {{site.data.keyword.en_short}} service instance
 {: #en-create-event}